UniMath/UniMath/INSTALL.md

 =======================

 Prepare for installation by installing the OCAML compiler and a more modern version of `bash` on your system.

+##Preparing for the installation under Mac OS

 Under Mac OS X, the most convenient way to do that is with "Homebrew", available from http://brew.sh/, with the following
 command: